 The contractual terms of a loan may be modified for a number of reasons including changing market conditions, customer retention and other factors not related to a current or potential credit deterioration of the customer.
 The Bank renegotiates loans to customers to maximise collection opportunities and minimise the risk of default.
 The revised terms of renegotiated facilities usually include extended maturity, changing timing of interest payments and amendments to the terms of the loan agreement.
-As at 31 December 2020, the carrying amount of loans with renegotiated terms was GHS 8.2 million (December 2019: 126.7 million).
+As at 31 December 2022, there were no loans with renegotiated terms (December 2021: Nil).
+The measurement of expected credit losses is based on the product of the instrument's probability of default (PD), loss given default (LGD), and exposure at default (EAD), discounted to the reporting date using the effective interest rate.